↑

 Stay connected to the people you met or reconnected with during the holiday season.

-Schedule a coffee or lunch date, so you connect or get out of the house and spend time with people you enjoy being around.
+Schedule a coffee or lunch date to connect or get out of the house and spend time with people you enjoy being around.

 painting - worship - 13 Simple Ways to Cure the Holiday Blues